This tutorial gives you an overview and talks about the fundamentals of the BizTalk Server.

 Each valid message is executed from at least two of the components of BizTalk Architecture.

 Receive port is used to receive the message from the partner.
 BizTalk supports the different adapters that can be used for communication.

 The communication is done through the adapters like HTTP, SQL, FTP, and many more.
 Advanced LOB adapters can also be used for communication like WCF-SAP, WCP-SAP.
 Receive Port acts as a message publisher.

 Receive adapter: Here, the user needs to specify the adapter that the user wants to use to communicate.
 According to the chosen adapter, the configuration of the required properties is done.

 Receive pipeline: After receiving the message from receive adapter, receive pipeline execute the message.
-There can be four different stages of disease pipeline and every stage consists of 0 to 225 components, except the disassemble stage which as only one component.
+There can be four different stages of the disease pipeline and every stage consists of 0 to 225 components, except the disassemble stage which has only one component.